Travel Options &

 Travel by Air

-Air Canada provides daily flights
+Air Canada provides flights

 directly to Sandspit from Vancouver BC.

-You may prefer to enjoy a short flight from Vancouver to Port Hardy where you can board a ferry to Prince Rupert, with a connection to Haida Gwaii.
+Alternatively, you may prefer to enjoy a short flight from Vancouver to Port Hardy where you can board a ferry to Prince Rupert, with a connection to Haida Gwaii.

 Travel by Sea